KSDaemon/wampy.js/README.md

-In case you are using any kind of build tools and bundlers, like grunt/gulp/webpack/rollup/etc, your entry point can be **src/wampy.js** if you transpile you code somehow, or **dist/wampy.js** (default package entry point) which is already transpiled to "es2015" preset, so it is working out of the box, just bundle modules.
+In case you are using any kind of build tools and bundlers, like grunt/gulp/webpack/rollup/etc, your entry point can be **src/wampy.js** if you transpile you code somehow, or **dist/wampy.js** (default package entry point) which is already transpiled to "env" preset, so it is working out of the box, just bundle modules.

 [Back to TOC](#table-of-contents)